Our duty of care

 Our vision at Faith and Climate Action is to create a community of spiritually-grounded activists willing to engage lovingly and strategically in nonviolent civil disobedience action in order to resist climate breakdown and help build a caring, inclusive, just and sustainable world.

-Since our founding in 2013, Faith and Climate Action has trained hundreds of people of faith and allies in nonviolent civil disobedience, mobilized dozens of faith leaders, and engaged in multiple nonviolent actions against bank funding of pipelines.
+Since 2023, Faith and Climate Action has trained hundreds of people in nonviolent action, mobilized hundreds of faith leaders, and engaged in multiple high-profile and impactful nonviolent actions targeting unsustainable actions by banks and government decision-makers.